-That means you could book a flight today for a trip this summer, fall, or even into 2022 and then cancel if need be, getting a voucher for the value of your ticket.
-So if COVID-19 doesn’t improve in time – or the country you hope to visit won’t let you in – you won’t be out a bunch of money.
+So you could book a flight today for a trip this fall, winter, or even into the summer of 2022 and then cancel if need be, getting a voucher for the value of your ticket.
+If things are looking dicey or you aren't ready to travel yet, that flexibility means you won't be out a bunch of money.

 Of course, there are other costs to consider like hotel bills.
 Luckily, many major hotel chains (and even Airbnb) are offering more flexible policies that allow you to book future trips and cancel down the road to get your money back.

 Still, travel insurance may be on your mind.
-And that Just keep in mind that not just any travel insurance will do.
+Just keep in mind that not just any travel insurance will do.

 What If I Get Sick Abroad?
 Do I Need Medical Insurance?

-Some destinations require you to have medical coverage.
-If your destination does not require it, it’s simply a personal choice.
+Some destinations require you to have medical coverage as a condition for entry.
+If your destination does not require it, it's simply a personal choice.

 In the past, if you were a healthy adult without any medical issues, international medical coverage was largely unnecessary – barring a freak injury or accident.
 But with the uncertainty of COVID-19, you may want to give some sort of coverage a second look.